dimitri/pgcopydb/docs/ref/pgcopydb_snapshot.rst

   Connection string to the source Postgres instance.
 When ``--source`` is ommitted from the command line, then this environment variable is used.

+PGCOPYDB_OUTPUT_PLUGIN

+  Logical decoding output plugin to use.
+When ``--plugin`` is omitted from the command line, then this environment variable is used.

+PGCOPYDB_WAL2JSON_NUMERIC_AS_STRING

+  When true (or *yes*, or *on*, or 1, same input as a Postgres boolean) then pgcopydb uses the wal2json option ``--numeric-data-types-as-string`` when using the wal2json output plugin.

+  When ``--wal2json-numeric-as-string`` is ommitted from the command line then this environment variable is used.

 Examples
 --------